woocommerce/woocommerce-gateway-dummy/README.md

 # WooCommerce Dummy Payments Gateway

-A Dummy Payments gateway for your WooCommerce website.
+A dummy payment gateway for your WooCommerce development needs, with built-in support for subscriptions.